Vasundharadevi-1604/FSD_Project/README.md

 A Full Stack MERN web application that connects Clients and Freelancers on a single platform.
 Clients can post freelance jobs, and freelancers can browse and apply for those jobs securely.

-This project demonstrates end-to-end full stack development, clean architecture, authentication, and real-world problem solving — making it highly suitable for placements and interviews.
+This project demonstrates end-to-end full stack development, clean architecture, authentication, and real-world problem solving.

 ---